icebreakerone/ib1-technical-docs/docs/scheme_catalog_requirements.md

 The requirements for terms in the `ib1:requiredMetadata` are modified by terms in the top level object.

 (no modifier)
-: All the terms in the requirements must be included.
-No additonal values for that term may exist in the object.
+: All the values in the requirements must be included for a term which does not have a modifier.
+No additonal values for that term are allowed.

 `ib1:include-at-least <term>`
-: All the terms in the requirements must be included, but additional
+: All the values in the requirements must be included for this term, but additional values are allowed.

+`ib1:include-one-of <term>`
+: Exactly one of the values in the requirements must be included for this term.
+No other values are allowed.

+`ib1:include-
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3NjMwNzQ1ODMsMTI2ODgzNjcwOF19
+eyJoaXN0b3J5IjpbLTMxMTk5NTg0NCwxMjY4ODM2NzA4XX0=
 -->